An Introduction to Law School Admissions

 The not-great news is that getting into law school is, for almost everyone, a significant investment of time and money.
 The great news is that, by the time you’ve finished reading this post, you’ll have a comprehensive idea of what you need to do and when you need to do it.

+The law school admissions timeline can be confusing.
 Generally speaking, law schools accept applications between October and February.
 That means that if, for instance, you want to start law school in August of 2018, application season runs between October 2017 and February 2018.
 Very few schools start their application season before October, but many schools – especially lower-ranked schools – accept applications beyond February, some as late as June.